 Another idea is "upstream" estate planning to save on capital gains taxes.
 At death, the value of most assets that pass on to heirs gets stepped-up to the current market value.
 So, if you bought a house for \$200,000 and it's currently worth \$2 million, your heirs will inherit at a value of \$2 million and can then sell without paying capital gains taxes.
 If you have appreciated property or high-value assets, you might consider gifting to less wealthy elderly parents, so the tax basis can be increased when the parents pass on.
-With the higher estate tax exclusion in effect until at least the end of 2025, estates up \$12.9 million could save significant capital gains taxes in the future.
+With the higher estate tax exclusion in the 2017 tax law, gifts that bring the parents' estates up to less than \$11.2 million could save significant capital gains taxes in the future.
 This strategy may require some revision to the parents' estate plan as well and carries risks.
 For example, parents' creditors make claims against the assets or the parents could pass away before the safe harbor survivorship period ends.